Sina-KH/Telegram-Android/README.md

 - Bottom blur when expand avatar

 Known issues: (lack of time, sadly...):
+- My Profile screen has some visual issues (and texts in some profile accounts are not centered)
 - Transitions to the profile screen must be implemented
 - Blur needs to be improved when expanding/collapsing
 - Top cutout is handled, but screen records (and on some devices) may look weird!